isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

 ![](/images/individual%20chess%20championship.png)

-On 17 and 18 March 2015, the PL Chess Club participated in the annual 67 th National Schools Individuals Chess Championships.
-Our girls fought hard and managed to clinch several awards as follows:
+On 17 and 18 March 2015, the PL Chess Club participated in the annual 67&nbsp;th&nbsp;National Schools Individuals Chess Championships.
+Our girls fought hard and managed to clinch several awards as follows:&nbsp;

 ### C Division Girls category

-Teng Shi Ying Rebecca, Sec 2.5 – Zonal 2 nd
+Teng Shi Ying Rebecca, Sec 2.5 – Zonal 2&nbsp;nd&nbsp;

-Chong Ning Shiuan, Audrey, Sec 2.3 – Zonal 3 rd
+Chong Ning Shiuan, Audrey, Sec 2.3 – Zonal 3&nbsp;rd&nbsp;

-Koh Poh Li, Sec 2.5 – Zonal Merit
+Koh Poh Li, Sec 2.5 – Zonal Merit&nbsp;

 ### B Division Girls category

-Tang Yan Jun, Antoinette, Sec 3A1, Zonal Merit
+Tang Yan Jun, Antoinette, Sec 3A1, Zonal Merit&nbsp;

-Mazel Ong, Sec 4B2, Zonal Merit
+Mazel Ong, Sec 4B2, Zonal Merit&nbsp;

-Chiang Chyi, Shea, Sec 4B2, Zonal Merit
+Chiang Chyi, Shea, Sec 4B2, Zonal Merit&nbsp;

-Gayathri Elangovan, Sec 3A1, Zonal 3 rd
+Gayathri Elangovan, Sec 3A1, Zonal 3&nbsp;rd&nbsp;

-Tan Peisi, Sec 4A3, Zonal 2 nd and National Merit (Top 20)
+Tan Peisi, Sec 4A3, Zonal 2&nbsp;nd&nbsp;and National Merit (Top 20)&nbsp;

 Anastasia Patricks, Sec 4A1, Champion in the Zonal and National Girls in the B Division Girls category.
-She also took home a Challenger’s Trophy.
+She also took home a Challenger’s Trophy.&nbsp;

-****Students' Reflections:****
+****Students' Reflections:****&nbsp;

 “I felt privileged to be able to take part in this competition and this would be my final opportunity before I stepped down.
 To me, what matters most is not about winning or losing, but the experience of being able to play against different opponents from other schools.
 In addition, we were able to forge new friendships with our opponents.
-It was a really great experience and I've enjoyed the competition.” <br>
+It was a really great experience and I've enjoyed the competition.”&nbsp;<br>
-**_from Jessie Koh, Sec 4A2_**
+**_from Jessie Koh, Sec 4A2_**&nbsp;

 “It was a privilege to take part in the chess competition.
 It was a meaningful event for me as I have learnt a lot of new skills from my opponents.
 I have also learnt what sportsmanship is.
-Despite losing several rounds, I have learnt where my weaknesses are and how to improve on my skills.” <br>
+Despite losing several rounds, I have learnt where my weaknesses are and how to improve on my skills.”&nbsp;<br>
-**_from Teng Shi Ying Rebecca, Sec 2.5_**
+**_from Teng Shi Ying Rebecca, Sec 2.5_**&nbsp;

-### Innovation, Design & Engineering (IDE) Challenge 2015
+### Innovation, Design &amp; Engineering (IDE) Challenge 2015

 ![](/images/IDE%202015.png)

 The Innovation, Design and Engineering (IDE) Challenge, which took place on 20 March 2015, was a hands-on competition with one or more engineering challenges.
 Participating teams were required to work on their designs and solutions.
-On the actual day of competition, teams needed to create the most effective design under limited time using the materials provided to them.
+On the actual day of competition, teams needed to create the most effective design under limited time using the materials provided to them.&nbsp;

 We are proud to announce that one of the teams representing PLMGS (Sec) clinched the IDE Engineering Award for 2015.
-The members comprised Zaneta Low and Tan Jia Min, both from Sec 2.3.
+The members comprised Zaneta Low and Tan Jia Min, both from Sec 2.3.&nbsp;

-****Students' Reflections:****
+****Students' Reflections:****&nbsp;

 “ I feel that this competition was absolutely fun and brain-triggering.
 In our normal lessons, we sit down, take notes and sometimes have group work, but in this competition, my team and I really pushed our brain to try to win something.
 Overall, this competition was fun, and was made even more so with my awesome team-mates.
-Thank you for giving us this opportunity.”
+Thank you for giving us this opportunity.”&nbsp;

-**_from Wee Chun Hui, Sec 2.2_**
+**_from Wee Chun Hui, Sec 2.2_**&nbsp;

 “The IDE Challenge 2015 was a wonderful learning experience.
 It certainly got us wrecking our brains, trying to think of a way around each challenge considering the impossibly little resources given for the construction of all three contraptions.
-IDE was definitely something different from any other typical competition, and I am glad I had the opportunity to participate in such an event.”  <br>
+IDE was definitely something different from any other typical competition, and I am glad I had the opportunity to participate in such an event.”&nbsp; <br>
-**_from Tan Jia Min, Sec 2.3_**
+**_from Tan Jia Min, Sec 2.3_**&nbsp;

 “To be honest, when the team leaders asked me to join them, I wasn’t sure what they saw in me.
 I was a little shocked.
 Through research and all the team meetings, I became more confident about the competition.
 When we went into the competition with zero expectations, although we covered quite a lot of content in research.
 The competition was intense but overall I enjoyed the entire process of planning and making the objects.
 Although some artefacts may not have turned out as well as expected, I guess it was the journey that counts.
-I enjoyed myself throughout the entire process”  <br>
+I enjoyed myself throughout the entire process”&nbsp; <br>
-**_from Ling Yin, Sec 2.2_**
+**_from Ling Yin, Sec 2.2_**&nbsp;

 “Being part of this competition has taught me how to think on my feet.
 After completing my bridge, I realized that it could not hold heavy weights as well as expected.
 Therefore, I had to quickly plan and build a second one.
-Despite having their own tasks, my team mates stood by me and helped me by contributing ideas.”  <br>
+Despite having their own tasks, my team mates stood by me and helped me by contributing ideas.”&nbsp; <br>
-**_from Crystal Cheong, Sec 2.2_**
+**_from Crystal Cheong, Sec 2.2_**&nbsp;

 “I am really glad that I was able to participate in the IDE Championship 2015.
 The tasks that we were supposed to perform were really challenging and thought-provoking.
 The task that we found most challenging was building the rubber band powered car and the easiest one was building the bridge.
 I am really happy that my team members did their part and we all managed to put our strengths to use.
-Other than learning more about Innovation, Design and Engineering, I am glad that I learnt values like adaptability more in depth through the limit of materials and time provided.”  <br>
+Other than learning more about Innovation, Design and Engineering, I am glad that I learnt values like adaptability more in depth through the limit of materials and time provided.”&nbsp; <br>
-**_from Julia, Sec 2.3_**
+**_from Julia, Sec 2.3_**&nbsp;

 “The IDE challenge was an interesting and fun competition.
 In the competition, we were given limited materials to satisfy three challenges: to build a strong bridge, an efficient rubber band powered car and a structure to protect 10 eggs when dropped from a height of three floors.
 We were able to learn a lot through trial and error and also able to have fun in the process.
-It was very eventful and I would definitely like to participate again if I were given another chance.”  <br>
+It was very eventful and I would definitely like to participate again if I were given another chance.”&nbsp; <br>
-**_from Esther Chew, Sec 2.2._**
+**_from Esther Chew, Sec 2.2._**&nbsp;